dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 See :doc:`Creating Snapshots & Requesting DOIs </advanced-topics/snapshot-and-doi>` for more details

 * You must initiate the DOI creation for each version

     * More control over when DOIs are created
     * You have to individually do it for every tag
+* The DOIs are minted in the Zenodo Dockstore community
 * Version on Dockstore is snapshotted (frozen)
 * Requires a Zenodo account that you link to your Dockstore account